top of page

 All attending doctors were unable to provide a prognosis.

-Using my walker in rehab.
-Now authorised with green tape I asked a visiting neurologist if this is true.
-Me inquiring from my rehabilitation ward bed.
+Using my walker in rehabilitation, now authorised with green tape I asked a visiting neurologist if this is true.
+I garnered information from Google.
+Inquiring from my rehabilitation ward bed.
 One third of CIDP patients are wheelchair bound for life.
 One third recover to near their former self and one third are somewhere in between.
 CIDP by definition is often characterised by a relapsing – remitting course.
 The severity and duration is unknown.
 The neurologist nodded in agreement and replied I wasn't in a wheelchair anymore.
 I also now thought at least I could walk with a walking frame and green tape.
 Will this be the new normal?
 A walking stick wrapped with red or green tape is still far beyond my capability.

 Unease on Ability for Future Home Self Care